ellesmaris/ai-music-workspace/README.md

 # 🎵 AI Music Workspace

-An AI-powered music production environment built with Next.js, Tone.js, and OpenAI.
+An AI-powered music production environment built with Next.js, Tone.js and OpenAI.

-This project combines a lightweight DAW (digital audio workstation) with AI-assisted music generation, allowing users to create, edit, and structure music directly in the browser.
+This project combines a lightweight DAW (digital audio workstation) with AI-assisted music generation, allowing users to create, edit and structure music directly in the browser.

 ---